Record Course of Events with Score-P¶

 traces.
 Score-P allows to configure several parameters via environment variables.
 After the

-file in your experiment directory which contains the
+measurement run you can find a scorep.cfg file in your experiment directory which contains the

 configuration of the measurement run.
 If you had not set configuration values explicitly, the file